 The Spleen takes the information from what the Mast Cells left and communicates to the Thymus that the body is being attacked by germs, allergens etc.

 The Thymus then sends programmed WBCs back to the site (in this case the nose and sinuses) to help eradicate the invasion.

 Now in a Hypersensitive or Allergic Response, here’s what happens:

-Mast Cells engulf the allergens and then EXPLODE beginning a cascade of inflammatory response.
+Mast Cells engulf the allergens and then EXPLODE.
+Beginning a cascade of inflammatory responses.

 Then you experience Congestion.
 (The clogged, pressure feeling)